ggciag/mandyoc/CONTRIBUTING.md

   Ensure the PR description clearly describes the problem and solution.
   Include the relevant issue number.

 **Remember to test your changes**.
-We have a regression test to check that the Mandyoc output result for the Crameri model is equal to the expected result.
+We have a regression test to check that the Mandyoc output results are equal to the expected result.
 To make this test you need to install `pytest` and run:

 ```bash
 make test
 ```

-_NOTE_: you might need to manually set the `MPIREXEC` in the Makefile.
+_NOTE_: you might need to manually set the environment variables `PETSC_DIR` (and `PETSC_ARCH', if you are not using the prefix installation).

 ## Do you have questions about MANDYOC code?